Thoughtscript/academic_papers/Fragments/Skeptical Probabilities.md

 Etc.

 We can then calculate by indexing or comparing the bullshit counter to other and other more credible theories.

+We can track truth not only via how well a positioned is argued (i.e. by what reasons it overcomes or the validity of the syntactic and semantic form it uses).
+We can also track the argument by the number of bullshit moves are made in (further) justifying those premises.

 ## Connection Theory